 Address the Fundamentals First.

 When it comes to evaluating and improving their digital security posture, many businesses “miss the forest for the trees”.
 There is no reason to overcomplicate things - focus on the fundamentals to start.
-Email is threat actors’ preferred method of attack - accounting for 90% of all cyberattacks.
+Email is threat actors’ preferred method of attack - accounting for over 90% of all cyberattacks.
 Prioritize maintaining the integrity of your business email with an effective email security strategy.
 Implementing a comprehensive, fully-managed cloud email security solution that is able to keep pace with the rapidly-evolving threat landscape should be your main concern when looking to improve your company’s digital security posture.
 Security is a process, not a product.
 Choose an email security provider who will partner with your business, taking time to learn about key people and assets within your organization - ensuring that these targets are adequately safeguarded.
 Once an effective business email security solution is in place, you can then move on to considering other investments such as endpoint security, employee education and security awareness training.

 Don’t rely on endpoint security alone.